lucasmccomb/watson-assistant-chatbot-ui/README.md

             <script data-main='chat_bot_app' src="{host}/chat_bot_app.js"></script>
         ```
     3. Change `{host}` in the `src` attribute to match your app's route which you copied in [Step 8.iii](#step_8iii)

         ***NOTE: Make sure there is only one backslash between your app's route and `chat_bot_app.js`***

         <img src="./screenshots/11-a.png" alt="Image 11-a" width="700px"/>
     4. Save your changes and either run your app locally or deploy it to your cloud environment

 **Within your own application or website, you should now see a blue 'Need Help?' button in the bottom right corner of the page that you inserted the script tag into.
-When the button is clicked, a chatbot window should appear and you should be able to have a conversation with your Watson Assistant service. <a href="https://lem-assistant-demo-1.mybluemix.net/">Here is a working demo.</a>**
+When the button is clicked, a chat window should appear and you should be able to have a conversation with your Watson Assistant service. <a href="https://lem-assistant-demo-1.mybluemix.net/">Here is a working demo.</a>**

 ***